randyrossi/vicii-kawari/disks/util/flash/README.md

 # Final Trion Mini (Luma/Chroma only) Board

-This board is labeled VICII-Kawari LH Revision 1.3 or 1.4
+This board is labeled VICII-Kawari LH Revision 1.3, 1.4

 NOTE: Rev1.3's bottom socket cannot be removed.
 Rev1.4's bottom socket can be removed.